-Figure 19: Historical trends in percent live coral cover at three sites within the Belize Reef System.
-Laughing Bird Caye National Park had an average % live coral cover of 7% in 2010.
+Figure 21: Historical trends in percent live coral cover at three sites within the Belize Reef system

-Fleshy macroalgae cover ranged from 13%, on the Patch Reef (the lowest percentage cover) to 18% at the Reef Flat 2 site in 2006 SEA surveys.
+Fleshy macroalgae cover ranged from 13.0%, on the Patch Reef (the lowest percentage cover) to 18.1% at the Reef Flat 2 site in 2006 SEA surveys.
 However, the 2010 SEA surveys showed an increase in macroalgal cover to 23%.
-Generally, in the past, whilst the low percent live coral cover is of concern, the relatively low algal cover has been considered a good sign (Shank et al., 2010).
+Generally, in the past, whilst the low percent live coral cover is of concern, the relatively low algal cover has been considered a good sign (Shan et. al., 2010).
 This recent increase in the relative algal cover is not a positive sign.
 However, the dominant fish species observed at LBCNP are parrotfish, with increasing numbers since 2004.
 It is hoped that these grazers will help reduce the macroalgal cover in this area, allowing for improved coral cover and diversity in the future.